Prep structure

 InterviewPrep is for people trying to answer more clearly, prepare more intelligently, and handle interviews without sounding robotic or falling apart under pressure.

-Prep foundations
+Prep structure

 Answer quality